Introduction to CUDA¶

 Learning outcomes¶

-This course is aimed at researchers, engineers, and students who want to learn how to program NVIDIA GPUs using CUDA for high-performance computing workloads.
+This material is for researchers, engineers, and students who want to learn how to program NVIDIA GPUs using CUDA for high-performance computing workloads.

 See also¶